-I) Financial liabilities
+f) Financial liabilities

-Financial liabilities include trade and other payables (excluding provision for unutilised annual leave, and goods and services tax), lease liabilities and borrowings.
-Financial liabilities are recognised on the balance sheets when, and only when, the Group becomes a party to the contractual provisions of the financial instrument.
-Financial liabilities are initially recognised at fair value plus directly attributable transaction costs and subsequently measured at amortised cost using the effective interest method.
+Financial liabilities include trade payables, other payables, borrowings and lease liabilities.
+Financial liabilities are recognised on the balance sheet when, and only when, the Group becomes a party to the contractual provisions of the financial instruments.
+Financial liabilities are initially recognised at fair value minus directly attributable transaction costs and subsequently measured at amortised cost using the effective interest method.

 A financial liability is derecognised when the obligation under the liability is extinguished.
-Gains and losses are recognised in profit or loss when the liabilities are derecognised and through the amortisation process.
+Gains and losses are recognised in profit or loss when the liabilities are derecognised and through amortisation process.